ionic-team/capacitor-site/docs-md/web/index.md

 ### Using Capacitor as a Script Include

+npm init

+you must set `bundledWebRuntime` to `true` in your `capacitor.config.json`

+If not already, move your app into a folder within the project. set `webDir` to `www`

+> Can't use root folder because then the node_modules folder will be copied in also!

 To use Capacitor core in a web app that is not using a build system or bundler/module loader, you must set `bundledWebRuntime` to `true` in your `capacitor.config.json`, tell capacitor to copy the specified version of Capacitor Core into your project,